EphraimAsad/EphraimAsad/README.md

 - Confidence-gated decision logic
 - Retrieval-Augmented Generation (RAG) for explainability
 - Species-level scoring within predicted genera
+- Has a Testing dataset comprised of ~8300 tests with over 300,000 total fields

 Designed to be **transparent, auditable, and extensible**, with explicit handling of uncertainty rather than forced predictions.